One Day Tournament

 7.1.2 Playing an ineligible player in a Final

-8. The ladder will be calculated as per a regular Australian Rules Football football ladder.
+- The ladder will be calculated like a normal football ladder

 - 4 points for a win, 2 points for a draw and 0 points for a loss.